JuliaEditorSupport/julia-vim/README.md

 This plug-in adds some functionality to substitute LaTeX code sequences (e.g. `\alpha`) with corresponding Unicode symbols (e.g. `α`).
-By default, these substitutions must be triggered explicitly by pressing the `<Tab>` key, as in the Julia command line (the REPL); however, an automatic, as-you-type mode can also be activated.
+By default, these substitutions must be triggered explicitly by pressing the
+<kbd>Tab</kbd> key, as in the Julia command line (the REPL); however, an automatic, as-you-type mode can also
+be activated.

-On the Vim command line, the feature is activated by pressing `Shift-Tab`.
+On the Vim command line, the feature is activated by pressing <kbd>Shift-Tab</kbd>.
 This is mostly useful when searching the files with the `/` or `?` commands.

 By default, this feature is only active when editing Julia files.
 However, it can be also enabled with